Why astronaut Chris Hadfield isn't afraid of death

 For his last trip into space, in 2012, he spent 144 days as commander aboard the International Space Station.

-Maybe you’re among the 39 million people who’ve watched the video of him covering David Bowie’s “Space Oddity” while floating weightless in the station's seven-windowed cupola.
+Maybe you’re among the 41 million viewers who’ve watched the video of him covering David Bowie’s “Space Oddity” while floating weightless in the station's seven-windowed cupola.

 He sure doesn’t seem afraid in the video.
 In fact, he looks utterly serene.